 Interviews are one of the most important steps in the hiring process.
 They provides an opportunity to get to know applicants before you make a commitment and invest in a new employee.
 When it comes time to interview you need to be careful not to let any unconscious bias or distractions enter into your decision-making.
 It is important to treat every applicant the same during the interview process.
 This means asking the same questions in approximately the same order, keeping the environment as similar as possible, and using the same set of criteria to assess each person...
 Read more

-This educational guide covers the broad range of legal topics relevant to agricultural producers in New Hampshire.
-Updated in 2020, it includes the following topics: labor and employment law, legal organizational and business structures; taxation and the farm business; interstate commerce (sales and transit regulations); weights and measures; food labeling; homestead operations; organic certification; farmers markets; milk and milk product regulations; animal health; meat and poultry safety; carcass composting; land use and zoning; and NH municipal laws.
-Published in 2017.
-You can access a downloadable pdf of the guide...
+This educational guide covers a broad range of legal topics relevant to agricultural producers in New Hampshire.
+Updated in 2020, it includes the following topics: labor and employment law; legal organizational and business structures; taxation and the farm business; interstate commerce (sales and transit regulations); weights and measures; food labeling; homestead operations; organic certification; farmers markets; milk and milk product regulations; animal health; meat and poultry safety; carcass composting; land use and...
 Read more

 If you are new to the legal aspects being a farm employer, you will want to gain an understanding the following topics at a minimum: workers compensation, minimum wage, paperwork needed at the start of employment, employee versus independent contractor, laws regarding volunteers and interns, and overtime rules for agricultural labor and non-agricultural labor.
 You can find information for your state by calling your state’s Department of Labor.
 You can also go to the following web sites: https://farmcommons.org. ...
 Read more